Microsoft Copilot Security: A Governance Guide

 - Configuring barrier policies in Microsoft Purview

-- Testing that barriers work as expected before Copilot deployment
+- Testing that barriers hold before Copilot goes anywhere near production

 6. Deploy to a Pilot Group First

-- Choose users from different departments and seniority levels
+- Pick users from different departments and seniority levels

-- Monitor what Copilot surfaces in their responses
+- Watch what Copilot surfaces in their answers

 7. Establish Copilot Usage Policies

-- What types of questions are appropriate to ask Copilot
+- Which questions are appropriate to ask Copilot

-- How to handle situations where Copilot surfaces data the user should not have seen
+- What to do when Copilot surfaces something the user should not have seen

 8. Enable Audit Logging

-- Unified audit logging is enabled in your tenant
+- Unified audit logging is on in your tenant

 - Copilot-specific audit events are captured

-If you are considering Copilot or have already deployed it without a governance framework, book a free IT assessment with Nerdster.
-We will review your current permissions state and give you a clear roadmap to a secure, productive Copilot deployment.
+If you are weighing up Copilot, or you have already switched it on without a governance framework, book a free IT assessment with Nerdster.
+We will tell you what your tenant would expose today, and what to fix first.